mja65/Emu68-Imager/docs/amigautilities.md

 ![image](https://github.com/user-attachments/assets/d5982004-e760-49dd-b1e0-3bcc2cababc4)

 Your network should show as WPA2-Personal and with encryption of CCMP per the example in order for it to successfully work with your Amiga.

+Your speeds are dependent on a variety of factors, including the tcp.recvspace, udp.recvspace, tcp.sendspace, and udp.sendspace settings within Roadshow.

+As of version 1.0.6 of Emu68 Imager, you can change these via the tooltypes for the relevant connection icon (as different settings are likely best for Wired vs Wireless connections).
+In order to see the current settings you can run C:roadshow from the shell.

 ## Emu68Meter and Emu68Info